RIKEN-RCCS/spark-k/examples/README.md

 of very large size (648 KB).
 The maximum recommended task size is 100 KB".

-## Notes on run10-simpleapp.sh
+## Notes on RUN10

+"run10-simpleapp.sh" runs SimpleApp.
+It needs build.

-Build procedures: The following run MVN for Java and SBT for Scala.
+Build procedures: The following runs MVN for Java and SBT for Scala.

 * cd java; make
 * cd scala; make

-Note SimpleApp in Python does not launch wokers.
+Note that SimpleApp in Python does not launch workers.

-## Notes on run20-spark-perf.sh
+## Notes on RUN20 and RUN21

+"run20-spark-perf.sh" runs "SPARK_TESTS" and "run21-spark-perf.sh"
+runs "STREAMING_TESTS".
+The problem size is set to small SCALE=0.1.
-It runs "SPARK_TESTS".
-It sets the number of nodes very small (node=8).
-Running with larger nodes fails due to limits of Java memory or number of open files.
+They also set the number of nodes and cores very small (nodes=8, cores=4).
+Running with larger configuration will fail due to the limits of Java memory or number of open files.

-## Notes on run23-spark-perf-pearson.sh
+## Notes on RUN23 and RUN24

+"run23-spark-perf-pearson.sh" and "run24-spark-perf-pearson.sh" run
-It runs MLLIB "pearson".  "run23" runs with relatively large 384 workers, and "run24" with small workers (48, 96, 192).
+"pearson" in MLLIB.  "run23" runs with relatively large 384 workers, and "run24" with small workers (48, 96, and 192).

-Results are in
-"run23-spark-perf-pearson.sh.wNNN/mllib_perf_output_XXX".
-Note the
-"Time:" line consists of (med, std, min, first-result, last-result).
+Results will be stored in "run23-spark-perf-pearson.sh.wNNN/mllib_perf_output_XXX".
+Note the "Time:" line consists of (med, std, min, first-result, last-result).
 See "spark-perf-master/lib/sparkperf/utils.py".